fphammerle/xrandrl/README.md

 ```
 xrandrl [-h] [-c] [-d] [-e]

+The exit status is 0 if an output matching the specified criteria was found, otherwise 1.

 optional arguments:
   -c, --connected  connected only
   -d, --disabled   disabled only (does not imply --connected)